What is Yosprala and how is it used?

 Use In Specific Populations

-Data from controlled and observational studies with aspirin use during pregnancy have not reported a clear association with major birth defects or miscarriage risk.
-However, NSAIDs, including aspirin, a component of YOSPRALA, may increase the risk of complications during labor or delivery and to the neonate [see Clinical Considerations And Data].
+Data from observational studies regarding other potential embyofetal risks of aspirin use in women in the first or second trimesters of pregnancy are inconclusive.
 In animal reproduction studies, there were adverse developmental effects with oral administration of aspirin to pregnant rats at doses 15 to 19 times the maximum recommended human dose (MRHD) of 325 mg/day.
 Aspirin did not produce adverse developmental effects in rabbits [see Data].

 Data from epidemiological and observational studies with omeprazole have not reported a clear association with major birth defects or miscarriage risk.
 Animal reproduction studies in pregnant rats and rabbits resulted in dose-dependent embryo-lethality at omeprazole doses that were approximately 3.4 to 34 times an oral human dose of 40 mg.